ZhenhuaChu/nextjs-blog/posts/deploy-nextjs-app-to-github-page.md

 ### Remain issues:

-- The profile avatar is not working yet.
+- The profile avatar is using the absolute url.
+Reletive path is not working.